##

 Let’s make a scatterplot ourselves.
 We want to display the

-relationship between the horsepower and weight of the cars in the
+relationship between the height and age of people in the

 dataset.